-More recently, 8 minute made a double headline when they first offered solar electricity for less than 2¢/kWh to Los Angeles – a would be U.S. record.
-But then more so as the details of the 400 MWac/700 MWdc solar plus 1.2 GWh energy storage power plant details – like a 60% (14.4 hours of runtime) interconnection capacity factor and 3.99¢/kWh night time electricity – came more to light.
+More recently, 8minute made a double headline when they first offered solar electricity for less than 2¢/kWh to Los Angeles – a would be U.S. record.
+But they made more news as the details of the 400 MWac/700 MWdc solar plus 1.2 GWh energy storage power plant came out– like a 60% (14.4 hours of runtime) interconnection capacity factor and 3.99¢/kWh night time electricity.

 Another thing I’ve learned about these two companies is that they’re full of mathematicians, researchers, and PhDs – plus electrical and civil engineers.
 A former NextEra person once told me about the applied mathematics department of NextEra.
 8minute’s CEO has dual-PhDd from CalTech.

 And all of this makes absolute sense when nowadays people might bid under a penny for solar electricity for the rights to the long tail gold dust revenue of an eternal interconnection.